jaecheol-park/jaecheol-park.github.io/_pages/presentations.md

 {% include base_path %}

-Presenters are denoted by an asterisk in the list.
+* denotes the presentation by a co-author.

 Education
 ======
 Myunghwan Lee, Gene Moo Lee, Victor Cui (2023) “Go beyond the Local Search: Understanding the Impact of AI Capabilities on Exploratory Innovation”, Conference on Information Systems and Technology (CIST 2023), Oct 14-15, 2023, Pheonix, AZ.

-[1]	J. Park, M. Lee, and G. M. Lee.
-(2023) “Mobile Resilience: The Effect of Mobile Device Management on Firm Performance during the COVID-19 Pandemic”, KrAIS Summer Workshop, Seoul, Korea, July 2023.
+[1]	**J. Park**, M. Lee, and G. M. Lee.
+(2023) “Mobile Resilience: The Effect of Mobile Device Management on Firm Performance during the COVID-19 Pandemic”, _KrAIS Summer Workshop_, Seoul, Korea.

-•	Montreal Symposium on IS Research (MSISR), Montreal, Quebec, May 2023.
-•
+[1]	**J. Park**, M. Lee, and G. M. Lee.
+(2023) “Mobile Resilience: The Effect of Mobile Device Management on Firm Performance during the COVID-19 Pandemic”, _Montreal Symposium on IS Research (MSISR)_, Montreal, Quebec.

+[2]	**J. Park**, A. Aziz, and G. M. Lee.
+(2022) “Do Incentivized Reviews Poison the Well?
+Evidence from a Natural Experiment at Amazon.com”, _Bright Internet Global Summit (BIGS)_, Virtual.

+[2]	**J. Park**, A. Aziz, and G. M. Lee.
+(2022) “Do Incentivized Reviews Poison the Well?
+Evidence from a Natural Experiment at Amazon.com”, _Conference on Information Systems and Technologies (CIST)_, Indianapolis, Indiana.

+[2]	**J. Park**, A. Aziz, and G. M. Lee.
+(2022) “Do Incentivized Reviews Poison the Well?
+Evidence from a Natural Experiment at Amazon.com”, _BU Platform Strategy Research Symposium_, Boston, Massachusetts.

+[2]	**J. Park**, A. Aziz, and G. M. Lee.
+(2022) “Do Incentivized Reviews Poison the Well?
+Evidence from a Natural Experiment at Amazon.com”, _Pacific Asia Conference on Information Systems (PACIS)_, Virtual.

+[2]	**J. Park**, A. Aziz, and G. M. Lee.
+(2022) “Do Incentivized Reviews Poison the Well?
+Evidence from a Natural Experiment at Amazon.com”, _Statistical Challenges in Electronic Commerce Research (SCECR)_, Madrid, Spain.*

+[2]	**J. Park**, A. Aziz, and G. M. Lee.
+(2021) “Do Incentivized Reviews Poison the Well?
+Evidence from a Natural Experiment at Amazon.com”, _Workshop on Information Systems and Economics (WISE)_, Austin, Texas.

-[2]	J. Park, A. Aziz, and G. M. Lee.
-“Do Incentivized Reviews Poison the Well?
-Evidence from a Natural Experiment at Amazon.com”
+[2]	**J. Park**, A. Aziz, and G. M. Lee.
+(2021) “Do Incentivized Reviews Poison the Well?
+Evidence from a Natural Experiment at Amazon.com”, _KrAIS Research Workshop (KrAIS)_, Austin, Texas.
-•	Bright Internet Global Summit (BIGS), Virtual, Dec 2022.
-•	Conference on Information Systems and Technologies (CIST), Indianapolis, Indiana, Oct 2022.
-•	BU Platform Strategy Research Symposium, Boston, Massachusetts, July 2022.
-•	Pacific Asia Conference on Information Systems (PACIS), Virtual, July 2022.
-•	Statistical Challenges in Electronic Commerce Research (SCECR), Madrid, Spain, June 2022.*
-•	Workshop on Information Systems and Economics (WISE), Austin, Texas, Dec 2021.
-•	KrAIS Research Workshop (KrAIS), Austin, Texas, Dec 2021.

 [3]	T. Kim, I. Im, J. Park, Y. Bang.
-“How Does Receipt-based Consumer Verification Affect Online Reviews?”
-•	KrAIS Research Workshop (KrAIS), Copenhagen, Denmark, 2022.* [Best Student Paper Runner-up]
+(2022) “How Does Receipt-based Consumer Verification Affect Online Reviews?”, _KrAIS Research Workshop (KrAIS)_, Copenhagen, Denmark.* [Best Student Paper Runner-up]

+T. Kim, I. Im, J. Park, Y. Bang.
+(2022) “How Does Receipt-based Consumer Verification Affect Online Reviews?”, _Korea Society of IT Services Fall Conference_, Seoul, Korea.* [Best Paper]

-•	Korea Society of IT Services Fall Conference, Seoul, Korea, 2022.* [Best Paper] [4]	T. Kim, J. Park, and I. Im.
-“The Effect of Reward Provision Timing in Mobile Application Platforms: A Social Exchange Theory Perspective”
-•	Americas Conference on Information Systems (AMCIS), Virtual, Aug 2020.*
+[4]	T. Kim, J. Park, and I. Im.
+(2020) “The Effect of Reward Provision Timing in Mobile Application Platforms: A Social Exchange Theory Perspective”, _Americas Conference on Information Systems (AMCIS)_, Virtual.*
 [5]	J. A. Laddaran, J. Park, and I. Im.
 “When and How to Advertise?
 An Empirical Study on Mobile Ad Response Based on Contextual Factors”
 •	Americas Conference on Information Systems (AMCIS), Virtual, Aug 2020.*
 [6]	J. Yoo, J. Park, and J. Son.
 “Three Qualities of OTT Services: A Mixed Methods Approach”